-When this is on and you drag a clip to the time line, the audio in the clip will end up on an audio track and the video on a video track.
-This produces the same effect as selecting the clip, right click .
-With this off and you drag a clip onto the timeline both the audio and video tracks are combined into one video track.
+When this is on and you drag a clip to the timeline, the audio in the clip will end up on an audio track and the video on a video track.
+You can achieve the same result if you select the clip, right click, .
+When this is off and you drag a clip onto the timeline, both the audio and video tracks are combined into one video track.

-When on, the video clips in the timeline will contain thumbnails as well a filename.
-Otherwise they just have the clip filename.
+When on, the video clips in the timeline will contain thumbnails as well as a filename.
+Otherwise, they just have the clip filename.

-When this feature is on, dragging the beginning of one clip near to the end of another will result in the end of the first clip snapping into place to be perfectly aligned with the beginning of the first.
-As you move the two ends near each other, as soon as they get within a certain small distance, they snap together so there is no space and no overlap.
-Importantly this occurs even if the clips are in different tracks in the timeline.
+When this feature is on, dragging the beginning of one clip near to the end of another will result at the end of the first clip snapping into place to be perfectly aligned with the beginning of the second clip.
+As you move the two ends near to each other, as soon as they get within a certain small distance, they snap together so there is no space and no overlap.
+Note that this occurs even if the clips are on different tracks in the timeline.

 Clips will also snap to the cursor position, markers and guides.